dmolin/trucks/README.md

 ## Reactive Components and Event bus ##

 This example leverages the concept of reactive components.
-A system made of reactive components take advantage of loose coupling and it's thus resilient to change and easy to extend and test in isolation.
+A system made of reactive components takes advantage of loose coupling and it's thus resilient to change and easy to extend and test in isolation.

 The 2 logger panels on the far right of the screen are an example.
 They subscribe to log events published from the trucks and thus provide a status update on what each truck is doing: